 Last edited: May, 11, 2019.

-Note: Before anyone reads this post, please keep in mind that it is out of date.
-I am not going to bother editing it anymore—nor will I delete it because some of the ideas in here are still helpful on deconstruction.
+Note: Before anyone reads this post, please keep in mind that it is out of date (my views on Peterson had changed).
+I am not going to bother editing it anymore—nor will I delete it because some of the ideas on here are still helpful on deconstruction.
 I invite you to read my recent response between Slavoj Zizek and Jordan Peterson’s debate, here, and some of my other posts on Derrida here, here, here, and here.

 From Jordan Peterson’s interviews, it is clear that he knows very little about Jacques Derrida’s intentions and the surrounding discourses which constitutes his project on deconstruction.
 For reasons which I will soon elaborate, it is not my goal to address the political aspects of Peterson’s thoughts because what I will discuss in deconstruction shall be conceived as the condition which grants the possibility of politics.
 In this post, I will analyze some of Peterson’s arguments through Derridean ideas in conjunction with Jacques Lacan’s psychoanalysis to show you Peterson’s misunderstandings of deconstruction.
 Other smaller topics will include feminism, sexuality, and speech / writing.
 In addition, I will provide numerous hyperlinks in brackets which are not essential unless you wish to study the subject mentioned further.